-While the fluid isn’t toxic or poisonous, it can make your cat unwell for a few days.
+While the fluid isn’t toxic or poisonous, it can make your cat unwell for days.
 It may also put the cat off its food, causing weight loss.

-The problem usually sorts itself out when the cat eliminates the toxin from the body, but it’s always best to get these issues checked out by a vet in case treatment is required.
+The problem usually sorts itself out when the cat eliminates the toxin from the body.

 Ladybugs have tough exoskeletons, which acts as their spine.
-As a result, it’s not just the secretion that causes mouth and gastrointestinal problems, but the hard outer shell can also irritate if chewed.
+As a result, it’s not just the secretion that causes mouth and gastrointestinal problems, but the hard outer shell can cause irritation if chewed.

-If a cat consumes a ladybug contaminated with pesticides, it’ll display the following symptoms:
+If a cat consumes a ladybug contaminated with pesticides, it’ll display these symptoms: